DylanPiercey/mocha-snap/README.md

 });
 ```

-The above will output a formatted snapshot (using [util.inspect](https://nodejs.org/dist/latest-v16.x/docs/api/util.html#util_util_inspect_object_options)) and save it to `%TEST_DIRECTORY%/__snapshots__/takes-a-snapshot.expected.txt`.
-When a string into the `snapshot` function it will not perform any formatting and snapshot the string as is.
+The above will [format](#Serializing%20snapshots) the data passed to `snap` and save it to `%TEST_DIRECTORY%/__snapshots__/takes-a-snapshot.expected.txt`.

-On the initial run, the snapshot is saved and on subsequent runs the current formatted output is compared against the previous output with an error thrown if they are different.
+If the snapshot file already exists, it will be compared with the current content and an error is thrown if there is no match.
+You can [update the snapshot from the cli](#updating).

-# Custom file name output
+## Custom file name output

 The second parameter to `mocha-snap` is the `name` property which can override the default `.txt` file extension for the output snapshots (except when an error occurs).